nitatemic/remee_config/README.md

 run config.html on your favorite browser.
-Works on Chrome
+Works on Safari